-Where the governors are unable to offer a place because the school is over subscribed, parents or carers have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 1.
-Parents or carers should notify the Clerk to the Governors at the school within 14 days of receiving the letter refusing a place.
-Parents or carers will have the opportunity to submit their case to the panel in writing and also to attend in order to present their case.
-You will normally receive 14 days' notice of the place and time of the hearing.
+Where the governors are unable to offer a place Admission to Nursery because the school is over subscribed, parents or Application forms will be sent out by the school to all carers have the right to appeal to an independent parents or carers who have registered an interest to admission appeal panel, set up under the School them in their child attending Nursery.
+The forms will Standards and Framework Act, 1998, as amended by be sent out in the Autumn term preceding admission. the Education Act, 2002.
+Parents or carers should notify the Clerk to the Governors at the school The number of places available for admission to the within 14 days of receiving the letter refusing a Nursery class in the year 2024 will be a maximum of place.
+Parents or carers will have the opportunity to 60. submit their case to the panel in writing and also to attend in order to present their case.
+You will normally Places will be allocated in accordance with the receive 14 days' notice of the place and time of the admission criteria for school. hearing.